capr/luapower-work/terra/tr.md

 choice.
 This leads to a requirement to perform Unicode normalization as part of shaping.

+### Script & Language

+In shaping lingo, a script is a writing system: a set of symbols, rules, and conventions that is used to represent a language or multiple languages.

+Scripts and languages are different things: most scripts are used to write a variety of different languages, and many languages may be written in more than one script.

+### Shaper

+In HarfBuzz, a shaper is a handler for a specific script-shaping model.
+HarfBuzz implements separate shapers for Indic, Arabic, Thai and Lao, Khmer, Myanmar, Tibetan, Hangul, Hebrew, the Universal Shaping Engine (USE), and a default shaper for non-complex scripts.
+A shaper is selected and configured automatically by HarfBuzz based on the script and language properties.

 ### Kerning

 Kering is about adjusting the spacing between some letter pairs so that the